 Parents should also remind their teenagers to avoid impaired or distracted driving because it increases the odds of getting into a serious accident.
 Plus, if their state does not restrict teenage driving before 9 p.m., parents should feel free to set their own restrictions, says Shults.

 If you were injured in a car crash because of a negligent teenage driver, you may be entitled to compensation.
-Contact the Tulsa auto accident lawyers at The Edwards Law Firm for a free consultation to review your claim.
+Contact the auto accident attorneys in Tulsa at The Edwards Law Firm for a free consultation to review your claim.